Alaskans live free from the consequences of alcohol misuse, so we are empowered to achieve our full potential.

 With a keen awareness of the inefficiencies of people-serving systems, and a strong desire to create change, Jess pursued a Master’s of Arts in Education degree through Goddard College, based in Vermont.
 She brought those same values to her work at YWCA Alaska as a Youth Empowerment Manager.
 Her work continues with Recover Alaska, where she manages programs, including Education and Prevention.

-Jess is mother to a precocious eight-year-old son and wife to her partner of many years.
-Jess and her family enjoy traditional Alaskan past times- hunting, fishing, visiting relatives, and adventuring.
+Jess is mother to a precocious nine-year-old son.
+Jess and her son enjoy fishing, visiting relatives, and adventuring.
 They are also the proud owners of three wonderful cats.

 Shape legislation and policies that help to reduce alcohol abuse and build constituencies for change.